 .NET

-What is .NET 5?
-What You Need to Know Before Migrating
+What is .NET?
+What You Need to Know Before Migrating from .NET Framework

 Microsoft’s .NET 5 was released on 10 November 2020 and had some major changes compared to .NET Framework.
 Since then, there have been several releases every year.
-The most current version, .NET 8, was released on November 14, 2023.
+The latest version, .NET 10, arrived in November 2025.

-You’ll have to migrate to .NET5+ (.NET 5 to .NET 8) in the near future, and this article will help you prepare for this inevitable migration and avoid the last-minute, unexpected problems that will come up if you procrastinate.
+If you plan to migrate to the current .NET (.NET 5 to .NET 10) from .NET Framework in the near future, this article will help you prepare for this inevitable migration and avoid the last-minute, unexpected problems that will come up if you procrastinate.

 .NET is Microsoft’s software framework and development platform.
 It didn’t develop linearly, going from .NET to .NET Framework versions, to .NET Core branching off.
 It’s understandably confusing.

-.NET5+ is almost a complete reimagining of the old .NET Framework.
-In fact, .NET5+ is the first major update since the 2016 release of .NET Core.
+.NET is almost a complete reimagining of the old .NET Framework.
+In fact, .NET is the first major update since the 2016 release of .NET Core.
 Both .NET Core and Framework were maintained in parallel, allowing you to choose between one or the other, leveraging .NET Standard to make shared libraries between the two.

-Although the transition from .NET Core to .NET5+ will be less complex than the migration from .NET Framework, there are some concerns to take into consideration, as well as some great new features of .NET 5.
+Although the transition from .NET Core to .NET will be less complex than the migration from .NET Framework, there are some concerns to take into consideration, as well as some great new features of .NET.

-The official Microsoft Blog explains that .NET5+ includes:
+The official Microsoft Blog explains that .NET includes:

 They continue to explain that they also “made .NET Core open source and cross-platform.”